BioMedTP/CF_Contrastive_Analysis/README.md

-## Official implementation of our MICCAI 2026 accepted paper:

 # Counterfactual Contrastive Analysis

+This repository provides the official implementation of the MICCAI 2026 accepted paper **Counterfactual Contrastive Analysis**.

 ---